 For the Board of Directors to discharge its duties in the most effective manner, the Board must be highly qualified and sufficiently diverse.
 When preparing its proposal for the Board’s composition, the Shareholders’ Nomination Board considers the educational and professional background of the individual candidates, as well as their international experience, so that the composition of the Board represents a wide variety of competencies and qualifications.
 The Shareholders’ Nomination Board also considers the candidates’ age, as having different seniority levels in the Board is considered beneficial in terms of ensuring a mutually complementary experience.

 With regards to gender, Wärtsilä’s objective is to have a balanced representation of both genders in the Board.
-In December 2020, Wärtsilä had three female board members out of eight members in total.
+In December 2021, Wärtsilä had four female board members out of eight members in total.

 The Shareholders’ Nomination Board assesses the potential candidates, not only in terms of their individual qualifications and characteristics, but also in terms of their ability to effectively work together and jointly support and challenge the company management in a proactive and constructive way.

 Shareholders’ Nomination Board 2022

 In June 2022 the following members were appointed to Wärtsilä’s Shareholders’ Nomination Board: